Framinus/dominion-deck/README.md

 # Dominion Deck

 This is a custom deck randomizer program for the game Dominion.
-While there are other great deck builder sites for this game, I wanted one that could include parameters that my family and I use when building our own games, such as the inclusion of "Power Cards" (like "Pirate Ship", "Treasure Map", and "Goons") and of cost equity.
-I will build the basic deck building interface and then develop ways to sort for these categories.
+While there are other great deck builder sites for this game, I wanted to create one that allowed users to reject a card or two without having to re-draw for a whole new set, and also allowed users to save sets, leave comments, and view their own search history over time.
+My family plays this game quite frequently and owns most of the expansions, so we are always looking for great new game combinations!

 ### Developed features: